buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_UnitaryControlElementPHistory.md

 # Pset_UnitaryControlElementPHistory

 Properties for history and operating schedules of thermostats.
-HISTORY: Added in IFC4.
+HISTORY: Added in <!-- end of definition -->IFC4.

 ## Comments